openlab-at-city-tech/openlab/wp-content/plugins/query-monitor/readme.txt

 In addition, if you like the plugin then I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about it too!

 ## Changelog ##

+### 3.13.1 ###

+* Avoid a fatal error if a deprecated warning is triggered early on during the bootstrap process
+* Avoid a PHP warning that can be triggered during certain HTTP API requests when Curl is not in use
+* Don't load QM during the plugin update process

 ### 3.13.0 ###